 Full Review – Everdure By Heston Blumenthal 4K

 There are actually several products in this line, though they all follow the same aesthetic.
 The 4K is, however, the most interesting of these products.
 It has an attractive, if not slightly deceptive design.
-The body of this grill is a square, but the interior is cooking chamber is round.
+The body of this grill is square, but the interior of the cooking chamber is round.
 Round is good for kamados, but this grill looks a lot larger than it actually is.

 And this brings up another point.
 Kamado grills are best when they are simple.
 This is an ancient design.
-It doesn't need improvment.
-Everdure has, however added some features.
-Most notibly, the 4K has an electric heating element built inside to light charcoal for you.
+It doesn’t need improvement.
+Everdure has however added some features.
+Most notably, the 4K has an electric heating element built inside to light charcoal for you.
 Convenient, but problematic.
-You don't need to use this system to light charcoal of course.
+You don’t need to use this system to light charcoal of course.
 And that might be what you do, should this fail.
-I'm not saying that it will, but getting repair work done on a Kamado grill seems a little odd.
+I’m not saying that it will, but getting repair work done on a Kamado grill seems a little odd.

 Another feature, one that I actually like, is the side access door that lets you add charcoal or access the fire without lifting off all the food.
 This is a smart move.
 Hard to pull off with a ceramic grill, but this one is metal, so the door works easily and doesn’t reduce the efficiency of the grill.

 Lastly, about the size.
 I said that this grill is deceptively small.
 The cooking area, that is.
 Cooking is done can be done on two levels, each smaller than the space of the standard Big Green Egg Large.
 In fact, considerably smaller.
 The main cooking grate, that you would use for grilling up those steaks, is small and set down inside the grill.
 Access is a little awkward.

 This whole grill is monitored and the charcoal start-up process is run by an electronic system that can connect to a smart device via Bluetooth.
 There is electronics inside this Kamado.
 Convenient?
 Maybe.
 Complicated?
 Definitely.